 This, McCardell believes, is partly because the drinking age of 21 has moved drinking to settings away from parental instruction and supervision.
 Among college students, drinking has gone off campus and underground, increasing risks while decreasing institutions abilities to manage the risks.

 Although all 50 states ban drinking by persons under 21, technically there is no national drinking age.
-Each state has a right to set a lower age

 This pressure on the states by the federal government was put in place in 1984, under Ronald Reagan.
 He was famously susceptible to moving anecdotes, and Mothers Against Drunk Driving, founded in 1980, had a tragically large arsenal of them.
 MADD has been heroically successful in changing social norms, nudging society toward wholesome intolerance of the idea that intoxication is amusing (today, the 1981 movie Arthur, featuring Dudley Moore as a lovable lush, is embarrassing) and that drunk driving is a minor peccadillo.